Constructing Algorithmic Authority: How Multi-Channel Networks (MCNs) Govern Live-Streaming Labor in China: Discussion

 \section{Discussion}

-This study reveals how folk theories of algorithms—informal beliefs about how algorithmic systems work—are not merely grassroots knowledge among digital workers, but are actively constructed, formalized, and exploited by intermediary institutions.
-Drawing on nine months of ethnographic fieldwork in China's live-streaming industry, we show how Multi-Channel Networks (MCNs) strategically develop dual theories about algorithms: internally, they treat algorithms as opaque and unpredictable; externally, they frame algorithms as learnable and responsive.
-These theories do not simply interpret the algorithm—they organize labor around it.
-These dual theories of algorithms, what we call internal and external folk theories, form the epistemic foundation upon which MCNs build a regime of algorithmic labor control.
+This study reveals how discursive construction of algorithms—informal beliefs about how algorithmic systems work—are actively constructed, formalized, and exploited by intermediary institutions.
+Drawing on nine months of ethnographic fieldwork in China’s live-streaming industry, we show how Multi-Channel Networks (MCNs) strategically develop dual interpretations about algorithms: internally, they treat algorithms as opaque and unpredictable; externally, they frame algorithms as learnable and responsive.
+These interpretations do not simply interpret the algorithm—they organize labor around it.